byessilyurt/xgboost/README.md

 ### Abstract:

-The escalating demands on optical networks, especially in Elastic Optical Networks (EONs), necessitate efficient management of Routing and Spectrum Allocation (RSA).
-This paper proposes leveraging advanced machine learning techniques, particularly XGBoost models and stacking, to optimize RSA in EONs.
-Through comprehensive analysis, it demonstrates the superiority of ensemble methods, especially stacking with linear and ridge regression as meta-learners, in predicting network performance metrics with higher accuracy.
-The study also explores the trade-off between computational efficiency and model accuracy, highlighting the strategic use of ensemble learning for network performance optimization in EONs.
+The increasing demands placed on Elastic Optical Networks (EONs) underscore the importance of efficiently managing Routing and Spectrum Allocation (RSA).
+This paper advocates for the utilization of advanced machine learning techniques, specifically XGBoost models and stacking.
+By conducting a thorough analysis, it showcases the effectiveness of ensemble methods, particularly highlighting the superiority of stacking with linear and ridge regression as meta-learners, in accurately predicting network performance metrics.
+Additionally, the study delves into the delicate balance between computational efficiency and model accuracy, emphasizing the strategic application of ensemble learning for optimizing network performance in EONs.